Neurophotonic/DeMOSAIC/README.md

   --new_name newfilename.tiff --tune(optional)
   ```
 Running the code might require additional libraries.
 The libaries are stated in the requirements.txt

+All files for demonstartion are in the demo folder.

 # 3. Postprocessing tools
 We provide Jupyter Notebooks for additional analyses after unmixing.
 These include